katgzco/TelegramBot/README.md

     > token=YourToken python3 scrapping_bot.py

-### use in the bot chat
+### Use in the bot chat

 once everything is working, the bot has defined 2 commands:

 > /start

-It generates a welcome message
+It generates a welcome message.

 > /getnew

-Brings the news to the chat
+Brings the news to the chat.